 PJM will include the ARR credit and FTR payments and revenue credits (for any FTRs generated by the self-scheduling of the ARR) on the 3rd party's bill each month, but the original party retains the obligation to pay for any net negative ARR portfolio obligation and the self-scheduled FTR (offset by associated FTR congestion credits) if the 3rd party defaults on its payment obligation to PJM prior to credit responsibility being transferred to the 3rd party.
-Once the 3rd party establishes sufficient credit acceptable to PJM for its new ARR obligation, then PJM will notify both parties that the 3rd party has assumed credit responsibility for the ARR, and the original party will establish sufficient credit acceptable to PJM.
+Once the 3rd party establishes sufficient credit acceptable to PJM for its new ARR obligation, then PJM will notify both parties that the 3rd party has assumed credit responsibility for the ARR, and the original party is released from its credit responsibility for the ARR.
+PJM cannot guarantee that a 3rd party will establish sufficient credit acceptable to PJM.
 Market Participants trading ARRs to 3rd parties may retain credit responsibility for those ARRs up to the full term of the ARR.